 The following study on Low-Level Laser Therapy was originally published by Lasers Surg Med. in February 2014.
 It has been edited for the Laser Cap Me (LaserCap.Me) website.
 All rights retained by Lasers Surg Med.

 Alopecia is a common disorder affecting more than half of the population worldwide.
-Androgenetic alopecia, the most common type, affects 50% of males over the age of 40.
+Androgenetic alopecia affects 50% of males over the age of 40.
 Additionally, it affects 75% of females over 65.
-Only two drugs have been approved so far (minoxidil and finasteride).
-A hair transplant is the other treatment alternative.
-This review surveys the evidence for low-level laser therapy (LLLT) applied to the scalp as a treatment for hair loss and discusses possible mechanisms of actions.
+According to trials, two hair restoration drugs can treat pattern baldness.
+Minoxidil and finasteride can treat hair loss.
+However, a hair transplant is another treatment alternative.
+This review surveys the evidence for low-level laser therapy (LLLT) as a treatment for hair loss.
+Additionally, it discusses possible mechanisms of actions.

 Methods and Materials

-Searches of PubMed and Google Scholar were carried out using keywords alopecia, hair loss, LLLT, photobiomodulation.
+Researchers used PubMed and Google Scholar to carry out using keyword searches.
+Searches included the words alopecia, hair loss, LLLT, and photobiomodulation.

-Studies have shown that Low-Level Laser Therapy stimulated hair growth in mice subjected to chemotherapy-induced alopecia and also in alopecia areata.
+Studies have shown that LLLT stimulated hair growth in mice subjected to chemotherapy-induced alopecia.
+It also researched alopecia areata.
 Controlled clinical trials demonstrated that LLLT stimulated hair growth in both men and women.
-Among various mechanisms, the main mechanism is hypothesized to be the stimulation of epidermal stem cells in the hair follicle bulge and shifting the follicles into the anagen phase.
+The main mechanism may be the stimulation of epidermal stem cells in the hair follicle bulge.
+This includes shifting of the follicles into the anagen phase.

-It has long been known that red or near-infrared laser light promotes tissue repair and regeneration and low-intensity light called low-level laser therapy (LLLT) stimulates cellular activity.
-After the discovery of lasers in the 1960s, there has been tremendous interest in using these laser devices to treat various medical conditions.
-The most commonly used devices have wavelengths in the range 500–1,100 nm (the so-called optical window of tissue) and they deliver fluences of 1–10 J/cm2 with a power density of 3–90 mW/cm2.
+It has long been known that red or near-infrared laser light promotes tissue repair and regeneration.
+Additionally, low-level laser therapy (LLLT) stimulates cellular activity.
+After the discovery of lasers, there has been tremendous interest in using these devices to treat various medical conditions.
+The most commonly used devices have wavelengths in the range 500–1,100 nm.
+In other words, the so-called optical window of tissue.

-Low-Level Laser Therapy has shown beneficial effects for a variety of medical conditions such as wound healing, nerve regeneration, joint pain relief, stroke recovery, and the prevention and treatment of mucositis [2–8].
-Home-use LLLT devices that emit low power coherent monochromatic red light have been developed for various skin conditions, including hair growth.
-In this review, we will focus on the use of Low-Level Laser Therapy as a potential treatment for several types of hair loss.
+Low-Level Laser Therapy has shown beneficial effects for a variety of medical conditions.
+These include wound healing, nerve regeneration, and joint pain relief.
+Home-use LLLT devices that emit low power red light have been developed for hair growth.
+In this review, we focus on the use of Low-Level Laser Therapy as a potential treatment for several types of hair loss.

 Hair and Types of Hair Loss